Agenda

 ‘Selitos looked out over the land below and felt a small spark of hope.
 Six plumes of smoke rose from the land below.
 Myr Tariniel was gone and six cities destroyed.
 But that meant all was not lost.
 One city still remained.’

 Pooling together all our vast knowledge of the great betrayal tells us… not a lot.
 We start off, luckily enough, with Seven cities to choose from.
 There was also the One city but we can strike Myr Tariniel off the list as even the Adem concur that the ‘one city’, (however it was named), did fall.
 We can put a cross through Belen, too as when Skarpi#2 speaks of Fair Geisa he mentions Belen’s fallen city walls, but that’s about as much as we can state as being fact.
 Mixing our various stories up together, however, provides us with one possible tinfoil connection.
-Skarpi lists the cities for us in a specific ordering of his own reasoning and in his list these twin-cities are the last two to be named.
+Skarpi lists the cities for us in a specific ordering of his own odd reasoning and in his list these twin-cities are the last two to be named.
 If we line this up next to Trapis tale, he tells us that the cities fell one per day and it was only the final city which was saved by Tehlu on the seventh day, which would equate in Skarpi’s list as being MurElla.
 Since the other six would have already fallen, this would also indicate MurIlla as being the final casualty.
-Tying seperate stories together to prove a point is, I agree, rather thin foil to rely too heavily upon but one more line of thinking might give it some added strength because although Encanis succeeded with his task on the first six days, on the final day Tehlu ‘drew near’ before the demon lord could bring his power to bear and so the seventh city was saved.
+Tying seperate stories together to prove a point is, I agree, rather thin foil to rely too heavily upon but one more line of thinking might give it some added strength because Trapis also said that although Encanis succeeded with his task on the first six days, on the final day Tehlu ‘drew near’ before the demon lord could bring his power to bear and so the seventh city was saved.
 My reasoning here is that given the Empire being described as vast, many miles should lie between any two given cities for Tehlu to walk each day.
-Except , that is, for the distance between our twin-cities which must surely count as being ‘near’ to each other and if relative distance was an influencing issue in Tehlu’s journey then our twin-cities would share an obvious closeness and that factor may well have denied Encanis the necessary time that he may have required in order to summon enough power for him to bring down the walls of this second twin.
+Except, that is, for the distance between our twin-cities which must surely count as being ‘near’ to each other.
+If relative distance was an influencing issue in Tehlu’s walking journey then our twin-cities would share an obvious closeness and that factor may well have denied Encanis the necessary time that he may have required in order to summon enough power for him to bring down the walls of this second twin.
 All told it’s definitely starting to look quite promising for Murella.

-If it was the very best of times, though, One of our lucky numbers has come in, meaning that one of our twin-cities still stands… HurraH! but that is as good as it ever gets because the other twin, by default, cannot also survive since there can be Only One!
+If it was the very best of times, however, One of our lucky numbers has come in, meaning that one of our twin-cities still stands… Huzzah! but that is as good as it ever gets because the other twin, by default, cannot also survive since there can be Only One!
 Whichever way things may have fallen out, one thing is for certain.
 Any historical link that ever existed between the twin-cities has most definitely now been severed because the one remaining city of hope must stand alone.

-We can imagine the nameless ruler of this last undefeated place of Ergen standing on their own city walls as they watched the dawn break and, just as Selitos was doing far away on his mountain, they were looking out to see the seven self same plumes of smoke rising.
+We can imagine the nameless lethani remembering ruler of this last undefeated place of Ergen standing on their own city walls as they watched the dawn break and, just as Selitos was doing far away on his mountain, they were looking out to see the seven self same plumes of smoke rising.
 One for Myr T, high in it’s mountain fastness.
 Five for the other diverse cities that formed Ergen’s other powers, and finally, nearest of all the ruins, and in their eyes by far the worst sight of all to them personally lay their own fallen twin.
 These smoking ruins represented the other half of what once made them a whole.
 On the plus side help and safety would have been close by for aid to be given to the refugees more swiftly than could be offered to any other city since first come is first served.
-Twins have a special relationship that goes far beyond what my ink can describe, but with that link is no more and for the first time since these twin-cities were co-founded, one twin will find itself alone as all that remains of Ergen following the fall of empire.
+Twins have a special relationship that goes far beyond what my ink can describe, but that link is broken now and for the first time since these twin-cities were co-founded, one twin will find itself alone as all that remains of Ergen following the fall of empire.

 Myrillian